jdbancal/gem/README.md

 The library comes pre-compiled for linux, macos and windows (64bits).
 It is therefore straightforward to use : after [downloading](https://github.com/jdbancal/gem/releases) the latest release, just add the gem folder into matlab's path (this can be done by running the command `path(path,'/path_to_the_gem_folder')`), and it is ready to use.

-If you are using a different platform (such as 32 bits), or in case you use an older version of linux/matlab than the one on which the provided binaries were compiled, you may compile it.
+If you are using a different platform (such as 32 bits), if you are using an older version of the operating system than the one on which the provided binaries were compiled, an older version of matlab or octave on something else than linux, you may use the provided script to compile it.
 For this, please refer to the [compilation instructions](doc/compilationInstructions.md).

 License